tillchen/personal-website/content/posts/2020-05-26-Secure-and-Dependable-Systems-Notes.md

 14. Partial correctness and termination implies total correctness.
 Total correctness implies partial correctness and termination.

 ## Software Vulnerabilities and Exploits

+1. Malware:
+    * Virus: replicates by modifying other programs
+    * Worm: replicates itself to spread to other computers
+    * Trojan horse: misleads user of its true intent
+    * Ransomware: blocks access until a ransom is paid
+    * Spyware: gathers info

+2. Social engineering: the psychological manipulation of people into performing actions or divulging confidential information.
+    * Phishing
+    * Impersonation
+    * USB drop

+3. Backdoor: a method of bypassing normal authentication systems to gain access.
+They might be created by malicious developers, tools such as compilers, or other malware.

+4. Rootkit: a collection of software, typically malicious, designed to enable access that's not otherwise allowed and often masks its existence.

+5. Advanced persistent threat: a stealthy computer network threat actor which gains unauthorized access and remains undetected for an extended period.

+### Control Flow Exploits

 ## Cryptography